Teaching and Learning

 END OF YEAR CONCERT

-In December each year, we celebrate the end of the School Year with a community concert, followed by a family picnic on the Recreation Ground Oval.
+In December each year, we celebrate the end of the School Year with a community concert.
 Students present a range of items including dance, drama and musical performances.
-In 2019 we presented and Oz Music and Dance Spectacular, with all classes performing a routine choreographed to a classic Australian song or medley.
+We create the performance around a common theme, for example in 2019 we presented and Oz Music and Dance Spectacular, with all classes performing a routine choreographed to a classic Australian song or medley.

 NATURE PLAY DAY